Super Rugby: Hurricanes edge Highlanders in last-second thriller

 Chase Tiatia overran Ben Lam on the breakout to butcher a certain try, and Reed Prinsep dropped the ball five metres out.

 The Highlanders, to their credit, scrambled brilliantly on defence.
-Whether it was Tom Franklin or James Lentjes or Luke Whitelock they managed to get back and make telling tackles at just the right time.
+Whether it was Tom Franklin, James Lentjes or Luke Whitelock they got back and made telling tackles at just the right time.

 While largely on the back foot, the Highlanders took their opportunities.
 Their aggressive counter-rucking caused the Hurricanes problems and when they were in range, they struck through Frizell and Dixon.